Project Based Non Executive Director

 Project-based NEDs often act as mentors to the startup’s leadership team, sharing their knowledge and experience to foster growth and development.
 This mentorship can be invaluable in helping startups build internal capabilities and prepare for future challenges.

-Project Based Non Executive Director1
+Project Based Non Executive - Benefits to Startups

 Access to Expertise